-Desktop publishing software is a tool for graphic designers and non-designers to create visual communications for professional or desktop printing as well as for online or on-screen electronic publishing.
+Desktop publishing software is a tool for graphic designers and non-designers to create visual communications (brochures, business cards, greeting cards, Web pages, posters, etc.) for professional or desktop printing as well as for online or on-screen electronic publishing.

 Programs such as Adobe InDesign, Microsoft Publisher, QuarkXPress, Serif PagePlus, and Scribus are examples of desktop publishing software.
 Some of these are used more by graphic designers.
 Others are used more by office workers, teachers, students, small business owners, and non-designers.

 Desktop Publishing Revolution Increases Software OptionsHowever, an explosion of consumer programs and the associated advertising hype stretched the use of "desktop publishing software" to include sofware for making greeting cards, calendars, banners, and other crafty print projects as well as all the peripheral programs for handing fonts, graphics, and later Web design.
 It also resulted in a wider range of low-cost, easy-to-use software that didn't require traditional design and prepress skills to understand and use.

 Desktop Publishing Software Becomes a "Catch-All" PhraseOther applications and utilities often lumped into the "desktop publishing software" category are better classified as graphics, Web publishing, or presentation software, and any number of utilities and plug-ins for specific related tasks such as color calibration, font management, or imposition.
 The DTP software lists below are those that do the core task of desktop publishing - composing text and graphics into page layouts for publishing.

 Desktop Publishing in the 21st Century further expands the meaning of desktop publishing and thus broadens the definition of desktop publishing software to include software for Web design and other forms of visual communications beyond print design.